uber/tchannel/docs/metrics.md

 an additional ``type`` tag indicating the type of error received; valid values are the error code names described in the TChannel protocol doc.

+##### outbound.calls.per-attempt.system-errors
+The total number of Error frame responses per attempt (initial request or retry) from calls initiated by this service to the target service/endpoint.
+MUST include an additional ``type`` tag indicating the type of error received; valid values are the error code names described in the TChannel protocol doc.

 ##### outbound.calls.operational-errors
-The total number of errors that occured whilst sending outgoing calls initiated by this service to the target service/endpoint.
+The total number of errors reported to the application whilst sending outgoing calls initiated by this service to the target service/endpoint.
 These are not error frames but actual local socket level errors or timeout errors.
+SHOULD include an additional ``type`` tag indicating the type of error received;
+standardizing operational error types is outside the scope of the core metrics.

+##### outbound.calls.per-attempt.operational-errors
+The total number of errors occured per attempt whilst sending outgoing calls initiated by this service to the target service/endpoint.
+These are not error frames but actual local socket level errors or timeout errors.
+SHOULD include an additional ``type`` tag indicating the type of error received;
-SHOULD include an additional ``type`` tag indicating the type of error received; standardizing operational error types is outside the scope of the core metrics.
+standardizing operational error types is outside the scope of the core metrics.

 ##### outbound.calls.app-errors